-The Fourth of July is the holiday of summer, and we can’t think of a better place to spend it than at Palmetto Dunes.
-There will be special events happening all day long, ending with the biggest display of fireworks on Hilton Head Island at Shelter Cove Harbour and Marina!
+The Fourth of July is the holiday of summer and we can’t think of a better place to spend it than at Palmetto Dunes and Shelter Cove Harbour & Marina.
+There will be special events happening all day long, ending with the biggest display of fireworks on Hilton Head Island at Shelter Cove Harbour & Marina!

-Take the time to stroll around the largest, beautiful marina and visit shops and boutiques while waiting for the fun to begin.
-Pick one of the six restaurants at Shelter Cove Harbour and make the most of your Fourth of July holiday by dining in style.
+Take the time to stroll around Hilton Head’s largest—and in our opinion most beautiful—marina to visit our shops and boutiques while waiting for the fun to begin.
+Pick one of the seven restaurants at Shelter Cove Harbour & Marina and make the most of your Fourth of July holiday by dining in style.
 Many of our restaurants offer outdoor patios, live music and water views.

-Because our Independence Day celebration is so popular, parking can fill up quickly at Shelter Cove Harbour and Marina.
+Our Independence Day celebration is so popular that parking can fill up quickly at Shelter Cove Harbour & Marina.
 Two additional parking lots along Highway 278 will be made available nearby on July 4th.
 Leave your car in one of these secure parking lots and hop the free shuttle, which runs from 5:00 p.m. to 11:00 p.m., over to Shelter Cove Harbour & Marina and back.

-If you’re staying with us at Palmetto Dunes Oceanfront Resort, an even better way to get to the fireworks is to walk or ride your bike (Hilton Head Outfitters) is happy to help you with bike rentals!).
+If you’re staying with us at Palmetto Dunes Oceanfront Resort, an even better way to get to the fireworks is to walk or ride your Hilton Head Outfitters bike.
 Take the pedestrian access that runs underneath Highway 278 for safety and to avoid traffic.
-The free Dunes Buggy shuttle will also be running between the resort and Shelter Cove Harbour & Marina for guests of the resort.
+The free Dunes Buggy shuttle will also be running between the resort and Shelter Cove Harbour & Marina for guests of the resort on July 4th from 5 pm - 11 pm.

 The weather is heating up on Hilton Head Island, and as we inch closer to summer, we at Palmetto Dunes can’t help but be excited for HarbourFest 2016 at Shelter Cove Harbour & Marina.